Jean's Bible Study Topics of the New Testament

 Jn 13,26-30

-· (22d) Sin Ø Greed takes without consideration for others Ø The worldliness of greed – The other disciples had no idea what just happened between Judas and the Lord.
-Since he had the moneybox, they assumed Judas got up to make some kind of financial transaction, but they were oblivious to the spiritual transaction that just took place under their noses.
-Judas was the financier of the ministry; the others were incognizant of money matters, but it shouldn’t surprise anyone that Judas would handle the moneybox, since money and satanic activity go hand in hand.
-There is a demonic prosperity doctrine that claims Jesus and his disciples were wealthy and lived luxurious lifestyles.
-That would make Judas Iscariot their role model – enough said.
-Judas was not your spiritual disciple of the twelve; he was more a hands-on kind of guy that always wanted to stay busy running errands, whereas the other disciples were more into Jesus.
-Judas gladly took the burden of extraneous circumstances off the other disciples, which he used to hide his lack of spirituality and interest in Christ.
+(22d) Sin >> Greed takes without consideration for others >> The worldliness of greed – The other disciples didn't know the communication between Judas and the Lord.
+Since he had the moneybox, they assumed Judas got up to buy something for the group, being oblivious to the spiritual transaction that took place under their noses.
+Judas was the financier of the ministry; the others were incognizant of money matters.
+It shouldn’t surprise anyone that Judas handled the moneybox, since money and satanic activity go hand-in-hand.
+Those who teach the prosperity doctrine, who claim Jesus and his disciples were wealthy and lived luxurious lifestyles, would make Judas Iscariot their role model.
+Judas was a hands-on guy that always wanted to stay busy running errands, whereas the other disciples were content to spend their time fellowshipping with Jesus.
+Judas gladly took the burden of extraneous circumstances off the group, which he used to hide his lack of spirituality and low interest in Christ.

 Jn 13-26

-· (145g) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Demon possession Ø Human state Ø Filthiness Ø That which Is unclean
+(145g) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Demon possession >> Human state >> Filthiness >> That which Is unclean

 Jn 13-27

-· (216b) Sovereignty Ø God controls time Ø Suddenly Ø Satan uses the element of surprise
+(216b) Sovereignty >> God controls time >> Suddenly >> Satan uses the element of surprise

 Jn 13-28,29

-· (175j) Works of the devil Ø The religion of witchcraft Ø Ignorance Ø Ignorant of what God means Ø Ignorant of the meaning of God’s word
+(175j) Works of the devil >> The religion of witchcraft >> Ignorance >> Ignorant of what God means >> Ignorant of the meaning of God’s word

 Jn 13-29

-· (23g) Sin Ø Poverty (Oppression) Ø Tending to the needs of the poor
+(23g) Sin >> Poverty (Oppression) >> Tending to the needs of the poor

 Jn 13-31,32

-· (98f) Thy kingdom come Ø Endurance Ø (Faith à Suffering à Glory of Christ) Ø The cross – It is not a glory to be hung on a cross, but to Jesus it was the focal point of His ministry to sacrifice His flesh for the sin of the world.
-He came and taught His disciple how to behave in the world as apostles of Christ, but in the end He had to die for their sins; otherwise His presence in the world and His investment in His disciples would have been for nothing.
+(98f) Thy kingdom come >> Endurance (Thorn in the flesh) >> (Faith à Suffering à Glory of Christ) >> The cross – It is not a glory to be hung on a cross, but to Jesus it was the focal point of His ministry to sacrifice His flesh for the sin of the world.
+He came and taught His disciples how to behave in the world as apostles of Christ, but in the end He had to die for their sins; otherwise His presence in the world and His investment in His disciples would have been for nothing.

-· (114h) Thy kingdom come Ø Working the grace of God Ø Jesus does God’s work Ø All his works are done through the father
+(114h) Thy kingdom come >> Faith >> Working the grace of God >> Jesus does God’s work >> All his works are done through the father >> Jesus exercises His will through the will of His Father

-· (247g) Priorities Ø God’s priorities Ø God’s interests Ø God is interested in the cross
+(247g) Priorities >> God’s priorities >> God’s interests >> God is interested in the cross

-· (253e) Father And Son Glorify Each Other (Key verse)
+(253e) Father and Son Glorify Each Other (Key verse)

 Jn 13,33-36